jain-abhishek/Redis-6-on-TLS-SSL/README.md

 openssl genrsa -out redisServer.key -aes256 2048
 ```

-5.	*Create certificate signing request*
+5.	*Create Server CSR (certificate signing request)*
 ```
 openssl req -new -sha256 -key redisServer.key -subj "/C=IN/O=OldIndianStreets/OU=IT/CN=${DNS_ADDRESS}" -out redisServer.csr
 openssl req -in redisServer.csr -noout -subject -verify
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Here subject is important to provide

-&nbsp;&nbsp;&nbsp;&nbsp;Other important point is that CN of CA and Server must be different, otherwise you may see related errors.
+&nbsp;&nbsp;&nbsp;&nbsp;Other important point is that CN of CA and Server must be different (which can bot be same in prod obviously), otherwise you may see related errors.

-6.	*Sign server certificate using CA private key and certificate*
+6.	*Sign server certificate using CA keypair*
 ```
 openssl x509 -req -in redisServer.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out redisServer.crt -extfile <(printf "\n[SAN]\nsubjectAltName=DNS:${DNS_ADDRESS}\nextendedKeyUsage=serverAuth") -days 365 -sha256 -ext SAN -extensions SAN
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;CAcreateserial: while signing CA generates a unique serial number for each certificate
+&nbsp;&nbsp;&nbsp;&nbsp;CAcreateserial: while signing, CA generates a unique serial number for each certificate

+&nbsp;&nbsp;&nbsp;&nbsp;SAN: subject alternative name tells that all subdomains are secured by the same SSL certificate

+Here SAN are important to provide, otherwise you may see errors like: No subject alternative names matching IP address.
+Or: javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative names present.

-&nbsp;&nbsp;&nbsp;&nbsp;extension: to include subject alternative name
+&nbsp;&nbsp;&nbsp;&nbsp;extension: to include SAN

 &nbsp;&nbsp;&nbsp;&nbsp;extendedKeyUsage: to specify the usage of certificate ie: for server authentication or client authentication or both.
 Here the value is set as serverAuth, so the certificate is created for server authentication only.

-Here subject alt name are important to provide, otherwise you may see errors like: No subject alternative names matching IP address.
-Or: javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative names present.

-7.	*Check signed certificate has information about issuer, subject and san*
+7.	*Verify that the signed Server certificate has information of issuer, subject and san*
 ```
 openssl x509 -in redisServer.crt -noout -text -purpose                                                                                                                           openssl verify -CAfile rootCA.crt redisServer.crt
 ```